Benefits

 Healthy male adult volunteers ages 20-40 received Chlorophytum borivilianum (CB) root tubers under Ayurvedic clinical protocols.
 Pre/post measurement of semen parameters and serum testosterone.

 Statistically significant improvement in serum testosterone, with greater magnitude improvements in semen parameters — particularly semen volume and sperm count, less so on sperm motility.
 Authors interpreted as 'shukrala' (semen-enhancing) activity per Ayurvedic classification.
-Limited by small sample, single-center design, and Ayurvedic methodology rather than rigorous Western RCT design.
+Limited by small sample, single-center design, and Ayurvedic methodology rather than rigorous Western clinical trial design.

 Wistar albino male rats trained for sexual behavior under dim red light.
 Standardized C. borivilianum root extract dosed 125 or 250 mg/kg po for 54 days.
 Behavior observed days 14 and 28.

 Both dose levels enhanced sexual vigour and libido through day 28.
 Safety assessment after 54 days showed increased sperm count and motility.
 Provides rodent evidence supporting Ayurvedic aphrodisiac classification at moderate doses with apparent safety.
-Animal-only — direct human translation requires rigorous human RCTs.
+Animal-only — direct human translation requires rigorous human clinical trials.

 Animal study (Thakur M, Bhargava S, Praznik W, Loeppert R, Dixit VK 2009, Andrologia and related journals).